Volvo S60 Insurance Rates

 Policy rates broken down by type of insurance:

-Estimates include $500 comprehensive and collision deductibles, 30/60 liability coverage, and includes both medical and UM/UIM coverage.
-Prices are averaged for all U.S. states and S60 models.
+Rate estimates include $500 deductibles, split liability limits of 30/60, and includes uninsured motorist and medical coverage.
+Prices are averaged for all states and S60 models.

 Price Range Variability

-For an average driver, Volvo S60 insurance rates range from as cheap as $510 for basic liability insurance to a high rate of $2,908 for a policy for a high-risk driver.
+For a driver around age 40, Volvo S60 insurance rates go from the cheapest price of $510 for the bare minimum liability coverage to a high rate of $2,908 for coverage for higher-risk drivers.

 Urban vs. Rural Price Range

-Living in a larger city can make a big difference on car insurance rates.
-More rural locations are shown to have fewer collision claims than densely populated cities.
-The graphic below illustrates the effect of geographic area on insurance prices.
+Living in a larger city can have significant affects on insurance rates.
+More rural locations are shown to have more infrequent accident claims than larger metro areas.

-The examples above demonstrate why all drivers should get quotes for a targeted area and their own personal driving habits, instead of making a decision based on average rates.
+The examples above show why all drivers should get quotes for a targeted area and their own driving history, instead of using price averages.

 Use the form below to get customized rates for your location.